About Humans Are Not Broken, Latest in Paleo, Angelo Coppola

 I attacked this problem with calorie restriction.
 I used an app on my phone to track calories, and I started walking a couple of miles every night.
 It worked really well!
 At first…

-I was hungry all of the time, and I had just messed up my knee, too, because the walking had turned into running.
-I was trying to do too much, too fast, and it was catching up with me.
+I was hungry all of the time, and I had just messed up my knee, too.
+The walking had turned into running, and I was trying to do too much, too fast.
+It was all catching up with me.

 Then, I heard a podcast featuring Mark Sisson (here, and I eventually interviewed Mark Sisson on Latest in Paleo).
 He talked about primal, evolutionary health.
-It sounded like he was leaning low-carb, and that was a turn-off, because I had already given low-carb a whirl in the 90’s.
-I was also somewhat familiar with the Paleolithic Diet, because I had read Neanderthin by Ray Audette and Protein Power by the Drs.
+It sounded like he was leaning low-carb, which was actually a turn-off, because I had already given low-carb a whirl in the 90’s.
+I was also somewhat familiar with the Paleolithic Diet, because I had read Neanderthin by Ray Audette, Protein Power by the Drs.
 Eades, and The Paleolithic Prescription by Dr. S. Boyd Eaton — also in the 90’s — and that’s the part really intrigued me.